MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## Assignment
 ### Loading and preprocessing the data
-For handling data in this assignment `data.table` package was used.
-The data have been read with `fread()` function and assigned to `data` object:
+For handling data in this assignment __data.table__ package was used.
+This package was used because of its SQL-ish approach to handling regular dataframes, speed and ease of use.
+It is in no way required to correctly finish this assignment.
+Its sole purpose here is to practice how to use it as author of this report is in the process of learning it :) and regarding this assignment a regular `data.frame` functions could have been used.
+So, first the data have been read with `fread()` function:

 ```r